Our Heritage projects explore the archaeology, built heritage and social history of Sherwood Forest

 People of Sherwood

-In this project we have worked with local history groups, students and community groups to research, interpret and help tell the stories of people from across Sherwood’s history.
+In this project we worked with local history groups, students and community groups to research, interpret and help tell the stories of people from across Sherwood’s history.

 Find out more about People of Sherwood.